Healthcare in Afghanistan: Statistics

-User fees have been a major deterrent to accessing health care.
-Various interventions have been devised to improve uptake of health care services, including the distribution of waiver cards to very poor and female-headed households and the introduction of community-based health insurance.
+The monthly salary of a medical doctor working in a hospital is anywhere between $700 and $4,860 US dollars.
+User fees have been a major deterrent to accessing healthcare in the country.
+Various interventions have been devised to improve uptake of healthcare services, including the distribution of waiver cards to very poor and female-headed households and the introduction of community-based health insurance.
+Large number of disabled people registered with the Ministry of Martyrs and Disabled Affairs get various forms of assistance from the government.

 Following the national user fee ban in 2008, a pilot study conducted by the Future Health Systems consortium found a 400% increase in utilization of services that had previously charged fees for services and medicine.
-The government's strategy to collaborate with non-governmental organisations has led to higher primary health outcomes among the poor, with relatively high levels of perceived health care quality reported by clients in a recent study of primary care services.
+The government's strategy to collaborate with non-governmental organizations has led to higher primary health outcomes among the poor, with relatively high levels of perceived healthcare quality reported by clients in a recent study of primary care services.